 Meeting in the Middle

 For many people, life is good.
 For many others, it's not.
-We all live in our own reality and understand life differently, thence hold different views as supporters or opponents, liberals or conservatives, moderates or radicals, etc. But the fact is, as Guy de Mauppassant wrote in his 1883 novel, A Women's Life, "Life is never as good or as bad as one thinks."
+We all live in our own reality and understand life differently, thence hold different views as supporters or opponents, liberals or conservatives, reformers or traditionalists, etc. But the fact is, as Guy de Mauppassant wrote in his 1883 novel, A Women's Life, "Life is never as good or as bad as one thinks."

 "I think, therefore I am."
-(Discourse on the Method by Rene Descartes.)
+(Discourse on the Method, by Rene Descartes.)
 In order to think there must be a thinking entity, the self.
 Human cognition is conditioned by personal experiences, thus tends to be partial and rabid.
-Truth often lies somewhere between two opposite views.
-For this reason, Confucius argues that the gentleman should hold the position of the mean, that is, moderate, impartial, balanced, not taking extreme positions but meeting in the middle.
-(See Understanding China: Geography, Confucianism, and Chinese-Style Modernization.)
+Truth often lies somewhere between opposite views.
+For this reason, Confucius argues that a gentleman should hold the position of the mean, that is, moderate, impartial, balanced, not taking extreme positions, but meeting in the middle (see Understanding China: Geography, Confucianism, and Chinese-Style Modernization).

 October 9, 2016